South Cornwall · TR11

 Why Mylor Bridge is its own job.

 Conservation Area covers the village core including Lemon Hill and the bridge; AONB across the parish.
 Creek views and ecology constraints weigh on most riverside schemes.
 For loft conversion specifically, parts of Mylor Bridge sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Mylor Bridge drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Mylor Bridge project as a TR11-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Mylor Bridge job runs as a TR11-specific piece of work — local policy, local fabric, local builders.
+Most of our loft conversion work in Mylor Bridge lands on Victorian villas, with detailing that has to nod to the wider Penryn streetscape.

 Planning note